yegor256/blog/_articles/sociotech.md

 Those who used to rely on colleagues and friends will lose to those who know how to learn from the entire Internet.

-They have to know how to write understandable and maintainable code, which other programmers will be able to understand easily.
+They have to know how to write _maintainable_ code, which other programmers will be able to understand easily.
 Since personnel is getting more expensive every year, businesses care a lot about the maintainability of their code bases.
-They simply can't afford to lose what previous programmers created when a new team or a replacement shows up and fails to understand and modify.
-Those "hackers" who used to write complex and cryptic software will soon be out of the market.
+It is easier for them to buy a bigger server, if the algorithm is not fast enough, than to lose what previous programmers created when a new team or a replacement shows up and fails to understand and modify.
+Since computers are getting cheaper and people are getting more expensive, maintainability starts to dominate at the landscape of virtues of almost any software.
+Those "hackers" who used to write complex and cryptic code will soon be out of the market.

 The words of
 [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)&mdash;"Simplicity is a great virtue"&mdash;which